roura356a/csk/intl.en-US/User Guide for Kubernetes Clusters/Network/Service discovery DNS/Overview.md

 ## DNS resolutions in an ACK cluster

-The startup parameters of kubelet in an ACK cluster contain `--cluster-dns=<dns-service-ip>` and `--cluster-domain=<default-local-domain>`.
+The startup parameters of kubelet in an ACK cluster include `--cluster-dns=<dns-service-ip>` and `--cluster-domain=<default-local-domain>`.
 These parameters are used to configure the IP address and the suffix of the base domain name for the DNS server in the ACK cluster.

-By default, a Service named **kube-dns** is deployed in an ACK cluster to provide DNS resolution service for an ACK cluster.
-Two pods named **coredns** are deployed as the backend of CoreDNS for ACK clusters.
-DNS queries in an ACK cluster are sent to the DNS servers that are specified in the coredns pod configurations.
-The /etc/resolv.conf file in the coredns pod configures how domain names are resolved.
+By default, ACK deploys a set of workloads in a cluster to run CoreDNS.
+A Service named **kube-dns** is deployed to expose these workloads to DNS queries in the cluster.
+Two pods named **coredns** are deployed as the backend of CoreDNS.
+DNS queries in the cluster are sent to the DNS server that is specified in the coredns pod configurations.
+The DNS configuration file in the pod is /etc/resolv.conf.
 The file contains the following content:

 ```
 nameserver 172.xx.x.xx